mmione/little-brother-security-system/README.md

 email: example@gmail.com   # email that you want information sent to by the application
 ip: 192.168.0.122:4747      # IP of the droidcam/ip cam instance
 framerate: 5                # Framerate of the exported video
+sender: camera.notifier99@gmail.com # Email you are using to send notifications
 ```
 Next, make sure you configure your gmail account from which you want to **send** emails.
 I recommend creating a **throwaway** account quickly to serve as your email for this project.
 Then, go ahead and toggle the following setting to *on* as seen in the attached image: